Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 As you might well expect, there are several factors that influence how much veneers cost.

 The results you want, the material used, the dentist performing the procedure and the location of the dentist’s office can all influence the final price.

 A cosmetic dental specialist based on world-renowned Harley Street, London, with a list of celebrity clients is likely going to be more expensive to employ their services than the cosmetic dentist that lives in rural Wales.

 Those requiring veneers to alter the look of the smile will need more work from the dentist and technicians than those looking for a veneer that simply whitens the teeth.

 As a guide, a single composite tooth veneer will cost £100-400, whilst a porcelain veneer will cost £400-1000.

-The more desirable porcelain is normally 50-50% more expensive, but can last 10-20 years compared to the 5 years of composite.
+The more desirable porcelain is normally at least 50% more expensive but can last 10-20 years compared to the 5 years of the composite.

 A porcelain veneer is also less likely to stain.

-So, although composite are cheaper, when you consider the cost per veneer over their lifetime, the porcelain option usually wins out.
+So, although composite is cheaper, when you consider the cost per veneer over their lifetime, the porcelain option usually wins out.